akeneo/pim-docs/technical_architecture/standard_format/products.rst

     * several groups
     * a variant group
     * several categories
-    * several associations related to groups, other products and/or product models
+    * several associations related to groups, products and/or product models
     * several quantified associations related to products and/or product models

 Its standard format would be the following: